June 25

 Of course, we know that the disciples finally discovered that this stranger with whom they were walking was indeed Jesus, and they were so overcome with joy that they turned around and walked back to Jerusalem.
 They may have been lost for a while and had felt like failures, but their feeling quickly turned to happiness, much of it arising from the fact of the failure itself.

-The pattern of life can be looked at in a very negative way--hoping for something, not getting it, and then complete despair.
+The pattern of life can be looked at in a very negative way – hoping for something, not getting it, and then complete despair.
 Too many people look at life exactly that way.
 But life for a Christian is not that at all.
 Just because there is "failure" or the "feeling of being lost," does not mean that life is no good.
 Coach Jim Ladouceur's whole philosophy was that in life if one prepares the correct way, life will always be good.
 In fact, the failure itself becomes part of the "good" that happens.
 If a person was able to learn it, the failure of "being lost" will make that person a better person.

-One of the most important of all leadership principles is that a a true leader will be able to behave well when there is failure.
+One of the most important of all leadership principles is that a true leader will be able to behave well when there is failure.
 In our own lives, there will be negative moments, moments of feeling "lost," maybe even failure, but for the Christian, even the failure itself will be seen as part of the "good" of life.
 The disciples of Jesus finally discovered it; Jim Ladouceur instilled it in his football program.

 PRAYER